piured/courel/README-doxy.md

 ## Scrolls

-Scrolls are a way to modify the _relative position_ at which the notes are placed in the scrolling axes ($w$ value) as well as the scrolling pace.
+Scrolls are a way to modify the _relative position_ at which the notes are placed in the scrolling axes (\f$w\f$ value) as well as the scrolling pace.

-The value of each `GimmickPair` determines the rate of scrolling w.r.t. to the current BPM value, and its relative position is adjusted by that rate so the notes appear in the right position w.r.t. the judging row.
+The value of each [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) determines the rate of scrolling w.r.t. to the current BPM value, and its relative position is adjusted by that rate so the notes appear in the right position w.r.t. the judging row.
 Therefore a value of 1 will not have any visible effect because we would be scrolling exactly at the current BPM value, and the position will not be adjusted.
 Values closer to 0 will make notes scroll slower and appear closer together, whilst values greater than 1 will make notes scroll faster and appear further apart.
 Negative values will make notes scroll backwards.

 A similar effect can actually be done by creating artificial BPM changes, but in most cases this is pretty inconvenient.
 Remember that the BPM is a measure of the tempo of the song, and it must stay always sync with the music.
 When adding BPM changes, you need to rewrite the all the notes after the BPM change so they can be interacted with in the same beat, and in some extreme cases, adding too many BPM changes (specially with weird values) makes the score harder to read and maintain.
 There is also some some scenarios where you cannot achieve even the same results by adding BPM changes than with scrolls.

 Scrolls are greedy gimmicks.
-If you don't want anything to do with them, just return in the `GetScrolls` method of the `IChart` interface a list with one `GimmickPair` with the beat set 0 zero and the value set to 1.
+If you don't want anything to do with them, just return in the [GetScrolls](@ref Courel.Loader.IChart.GetScrolls) method of the [IChart](@ref Courel.Loader.IChart) interface a list with one [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) with the beat set 0 zero and the value set to 1.

 In the example below we modified the Scrolls gimmick definition by adding a scroll change at beat 4 with a value of 0, and at beat 7 with a value of 0.5: